vannizhang/react-d3-charts/README.md

   ]}
   verticalReferenceLines={[
     {
-      label: 'text to be displayed',
+      tooltip: 'text to be displayed',
       x: 2020
     }
   ]}